ltrujello/ltrujello.github.io/docs/posts/transformer.md

 date: 2023-12-23
 ---

-# Transformer From Scratch In PyTorch
+# Transformer From Scratch In PyTorch: Model

 The Transformer architecture, first introduced in [(Vaswani et. al. 2017)](https://proceedings.neurips.cc/paper_files/paper/2017/file/3f5ee243547dee91fbd053c1c4a845aa-Paper.pdf), is an encoder-decoder model that can be used in many scenarios of supervised sequence learning.